Rule 5101:14-1-07 | Comprehensive case management and employment program: primary performance measures.

 (A) What are the comprehensive case management and employment (CCMEP) primary performance measures?

-There are seven primary performance measures for each lead agency:
+There are six primary performance measures for each lead agency:

 (6) The effectiveness in serving employers.

 (B) What are the performance standards the lead agency must meet in the administration of CCMEP?

 (1) Lead agency performance standards for each county are established in accordance with a biennial negotiation process established by the Ohio department of job and family services (ODJFS).

 (2) The negotiation of biennial lead agency performance standards by county shall be concluded prior to July first and shall include:

 (b) The lead agency in partnership with the local board, and

 (C) What are the consequences to the lead agency for failing to meet the performance standards set forth in paragraph (B) of this rule?

 (1) ODJFS may require the responsible lead agency to comply with a corrective action plan pursuant to a time schedule specified by ODJFS.
 The corrective action plan shall be established or approved by ODJFS and require a lead agency to commit to the plan existing resources identified by ODJFS.

 (2) When the lead agency does not comply with a corrective action plan, ODJFS may perform, or contract with a government or private entity for the entity to perform, the family services duty and the workforce development activity until ODJFS is confident that the responsible lead agency can perform the duty satisfactorily.
 If ODJFS performs or contracts with an entity to perform a family services duty under division (C)(5) of section 5101.24 of the Revised Code and workforce development activity under division (C)(4) of section 5101.241 of the Revised Code, ODJFS may do either or both of the following: